steelbrain/pundle/README.md

 - Make tool to analyze cost of imports in app
 - Fork browser field resolver, it's so wasteful of fs

+## Notes

+- `babel-plugin-minify-dead-code-elimination` increases the compile time of a React app from 1116ms to 2214ms